 Which reagent you employ will determine which color you get back.
 Apply a few drops of folk standards and the band’s simple harmonic progressions, clichéd lyrics, and slightly autotuned lyrics yield a muddy black of failure and poor quality.
 Yet assess these characteristics with the pop reagent and suddenly they are all strength: the progressions are predictable and accessible, which triggers dopamine releases among even first-time listeners (ideal for radio play); the lyrics are not clichéd but universal, appealing to mass audience base of listeners in all age brackets; the vocal line stays on pitch in a sonically agreeable way.
 “Little Lion Man” is fantastically successful as a pop song.
 By folk or rock standards, it crumples: it is pretentious and vague, flawed from its very conception.

-(I understand endorsing “Little Lion Man” in any form is contentious/controversial, and I’m not even sure if I personally like the song — when I apply my own personal values hierarchy [V.H.] atop of the pop hierarchy, it probably falls short.
+(I understand endorsing “Little Lion Man” in any form is deeply embarrassing, and I’m not even sure if I personally like the song — when I apply my own personal values hierarchy atop of the pop hierarchy, it probably falls short.
 But there are plenty other examples of genre cross-over which, once controversial, are now canonized.
 To name a few: Bob Dylan at the Newport folk festival, Kanye West crossing into pop with MBDTF, and, of course, Radiohead’s Kid A moving into electronica at the turn of the century.)

 This confusion — this mismatch of reagent to reactant — occurs when an act straddles only two or three genres.
 Now imagine a music culture sans genre, sans any designation of approach or intentionality, sans any standard and framework by which to judge effectiveness and success.
 How could we say anything at all about what was good and bad art?